andresj-sanchez/as-miusage-api-plugin-project/README.md

 ## Description

-AS Miusage API Plugin is a WordPress plugin developed as part of a coding challenge.
+AS Miusage API Plugin is a WordPress plugin.
 It retrieves data from a remote API endpoint, caches it, and makes it accessible through a custom WordPress API endpoint.
 The plugin features a Gutenberg block for displaying the data, an admin page for data management, and a WP-CLI command for refreshing the data.

 ## Features